skydiver/ewelink-api/README.md

 ## Quickstart
 Here is a basic node script to start working with the module:

-Default region of this library is us.
+> Default region of this library is '**us**'.
 If your are in a different one, you must specify region parameter or error 400/401 will be returned.

 ```
 const ewelink = require('ewelink-api');